bmigette/autoreco/README.md

 - DNS Servers will trigger GoBuster dns scan
 - ...

-The process is iterative, meaning if a new vhost is discovered for example, we will ran another set of GoBuster / FFUF scan against this new vhost.
+The process is iterative, meaning if a new host or vhost is discovered for example (by FFUF Vhost / GoBuster DNS), we will ran another set of GoBuster / FFUF scan against this new vhost.
-If a new domain is discovered, we will generate vhosts based on the known hostnames of a webserver and attempt to scan again. etc...
+If a new domain is discovered, it will try vhosts based on the known hostnames of a webserver and attempt to scan again with this new domain etc...

+Note: known domains can be specified manually with --domain, or learnt automatically by netexec

 # Requirements
 NMAP will be run as sudo.
 You user should be able to do "sudo nmap" without being prompted (add it in your sudoers file)